-Our Employee Satisfaction survey encompasses active full-time employees only and who have worked for Oase Outdoors for a minimum of three months and who have not been on leave for more than six months.
+Our Employee Satisfaction survey encompasses active full-time employees only and who have worked for Oase Outdoors for a minimum of three months and who is not on leave for more than six months.

 The survey is conducted by an external independent party and anonymity is guaranteed.
 Only departments with a minimum of five employees receive a separate report.